Nolo's Guide to Social Security Disability

 c.
 SSDI Payments

 If you are eligible for Social Security Disability Insurance (SSDI) benefits, the amount you receive each month will be based on your average lifetime earnings.
 It is not based on how severe your disability is or how much income you have.
-In addition, if you are receiving disability payments from other sources, as discussed below, your payment may be reduced.
+However, if you are receiving disability payments from other sources, as discussed below, your payment may be reduced.

 SSDI payments are discussed in more detail in Chapter 13.